ACCOMMODATION FOOD & BEVERAGE TIPS FAQ ACTIVITIES PALLADIUM KIDS WEATHER

 On site activities: Schedules are posted on bulletin boards outside of the buffets and in the theaters.
 Also: you will be given a kids club schedule at check in.

-You can also download the APP Palladium App or the Portal GP RM Portal
+You can also download the APP Palladium App

 Aqua Excursions is on site to manage the water sports, snorkeling and dive tours and more. http://aquaexcursions.com.mx